Chambers and Partners 2021

 His interest in this area has translated into extensive work in serious sexual offences cases.
 He has appeared frequently in extremely high-profile and complex cases either as a junior or led junior.
 Recent instructions have included representing a man with a severe mental disability accused of historic rape and other serious offences against multiple complainants.
 In that case, the fitness to plead process required four experts and over a year to complete and the subsequent trial required an intermediary throughout.
 The defendant was acquitted of rape and the majority of other counts.

 Josh has expertise in consumer law with a particular focus on the legal cannabis sector.
 Josh regularly accepts instructions to advise businesses and individuals on licensing of cannabis/CBD products and also appears in criminal cases where authorities have alleged that substances believed (by the vendor) to comply with the law are in fact illegal.
-Josh’s expertise and understanding of the licensing regime in England and Wales and the EU is sought-after in such cases.
-Recent instructions have included advising a broker of medical cannabis starting materials on licensing requirements and advising on the availability of the Regulation 2 exemption in a variety of CBD vendor cases.
-Josh is currently instructed in number of cases going through the criminal courts which focus on the application of the Misuse of Drugs Act and Regulations to substances high in CBD.
+Josh’s expertise and understanding of the licensing regime in England and Wales and the EU is sought after in such cases.
+Recent instructions have included advising a broker of medical cannabis starting materials on licensing requirements and advising on the availability of the Regulation 2 exemption in a number of CBD vendor cases.
+Josh is currently instructed in number of cases going through the criminal courts which focus on the application of the Misuse of Drugs Act and Regulations to CBD substances low in THC.

 Josh also appears in other Trading Standards cases.
-Recent instructions have included providing detailed written advice and then appearing in a case concerning the production of irregular teething products for babies which appeared in the media.
+Recent instructions have included representing a company in a case concerning the production of irregular teething products for babies which appeared in the media.

 Josh appears regularly before professional disciplinary tribunals, including the NMC and the HCPC.
 Recent instructions include the successful defence of a nurse accused of multiple accusations of dishonesty and bullying.

-Josh’s disciplinary practice extends beyond professional discipline.
-He has expertise in party political discipline cases, particularly in challenging decisions of disciplinary committees to suspend or expel party members.
+Josh also has experience in internal disciplinary proceedings in national political parties, particularly in challenging decisions of disciplinary committees to suspend or expel party members.
+He has represented senior members of most political parties in internal proceedings and/or at judicial review.
 Recent instructions include successfully overturning the decision of a disciplinary committee and appellate committee (and all disciplinary charges) concerning a very senior executive member of a well-known political party.

 Josh accepts private instructions to advise, prepare written representations and conduct advocacy (parole board, adjudications and judicial review) in suitable cases involving prisoners.
 He has been conducting cases involving prison law since he began practice and volunteered at the Prisoner’s Advice Service before coming to the Bar.

-He has recently accepted numerous instructions relating to applications for compassionate release in the context of the coronavirus pandemic but more commonly will be instructed in cases involving parole, re-categorisation and prison conditions.
+During the COVID-19 pandemic, he was frequently instructed to advise on and prepare applications for compassionate release but more commonly will be instructed in cases involving parole, re-categorisation and prison conditions.

 Further detail on these cases can be provided upon request.